Numerai Meta-Model: Stake Concentration and Effective N

 Zoom out from the top of the leaderboard and the full distribution of stake sizes tells its own story.

 The meta-model effectively ignores most of these participants.
 A model staking 5 NMR in a system where the top model stakes over 10,000 NMR contributes well under 0.1% of the weight.
-For those small stakers the tournament is a scoring and learning environment, not a source of real influence over Numerai's trades.
+For small stakers the tournament is a scoring and learning environment, not a real source of influence over Numerai's trades.

-Is the Meta-Model Getting Better?
+Is the Meta-Model More Broadly Distributed?

 A few patterns are worth watching round to round on nmrdash: